kumar-swamy/hashitalkindia2021/README.md

-# hashitalkindia2021
-"Securing ingress using Citrix ADC and hashicorp Vault" Files and commands for the talk delivered in Hashtalk India 2021
+#"Securing ingress using Citrix ADC and hashicorp Vault"

+## Securing citrix ADC credential and Application Certificates using Hashicorp vault

+## Securing Kubernetes Ingress using Hashicorp vault PKI